 What if you don’t treat dental cavities?

-Such neglect can cause an abscess to form.
+Such neglect can lead to an abscess forming.
 This happens at the stage when the decay attacks the pulp.
-The gums become inflamed and a pus pocket forms near the tooth.
+The gums become inflamed, and a pus pocket forms near the tooth.

 This is urgent.
 The tooth may be lost, and the disease can spread via the bloodstream to the rest of the body.
 It puts the patients at risk of sepsis.